 The Faculty of Social Sciences is one of the largest and most diverse in Europe.

-The University is ranked in the top 100 worldwide for social sciences according to QS World University Rankings by Subject 2017, and was recently named best in the country for graduate employment in The Times and Sunday Times Good University Guide 2017.
+The University is ranked in the top 100 worldwide for social sciences according to QS World University Rankings by Subject 2017, and was named best in the country for graduate employment in The Times and Sunday Times Good University Guide 2017.

 Our diverse community is made up of students and staff from more than 150 countries and, combined with our three campuses in the UK, China and Malaysia, this offers you the opportunity to study at a truly global university.